kshitizkhanal7/kshitizkhanal7/README.md

 - 👀 I’m interested in energy systems, planning, machine learning, and open knowledge.
 - 🌱 I’m currently enrolled in a Ph.D. program at the Department of City and Regional Planning at the University of North Carolina at Chapel Hill.
 In my dissertation, I investigate the applications of machine learning and geospatial analysis techniques in energy planning.
 - 📫 Twitter @kshitizkhanal7
 - I am also building [Energy in Numbers](https://energyinnumbers.com/).
 This is a website created as a resource for climate-conscious people interested in energy and analytics.
+Please check it out and let me know how you find it.
+I plan to continually improve it.
+- My [personal website](https://kshitizkhanal.com) contains more information about my project portfolio, CV, talks, and teaching experience.

 <!---